-On October 19, 1898, the Charleston Evening Post reported that the attractions to be offered at the coming Gala Week are said to be greater and more pleasing than have ever been given in the history of Gala Week in Charleston.
-Great displays of fireworks were produced every night by the Pain Fireworks Company.
-The first pyrotechnic demonstration displayed the very realistic destruction of the Spanish fleet at Manila, the fall of Manila was reproduced on the second night and on the last night the annexation of the Philippines was portrayed.
+On October 19, 1898, the Charleston Evening Post reported that the attractions to be offered at the coming Gala Week are said to be greater and more pleasing than have ever been given in the history of demonstration displayed the very realistic destruction of the Spanish fleet at Manila, the fall of Manila was reproduced on the second night and on the last night the annexation of the Philippines was portrayed.
 The popular Fourth Brigade Band performed during the production.
 Also on the program were the Marwood Brothers, better known to the public as the "living trapeze" and Señor Laurie, on his dancing rope followed by the McDonough trio, probably the greatest acrobats in the country at the time.
 Preforming on the high wire was the great and only Weitzman, who was said to be the highest paid artist in his profession.
-Bicycle races were held for the professional and amateur riders Agents for Humbers, Raleighs, Swifts, Ormondes, Waverleys, Gales, Agents for alike.
-The professional class had entries from Chicago, we have been successful because we sell Meritorious Wheels Atlanta and Philadelphia.
-The first bicycles appeared on the CANTERANT CAN CYCLE SUNDRIES OF EVERY KIND. streets of Charleston in the spring of 1869 so by the time of \\\\\\ Repair Shop in charge of an English Mechanic\\\\\ the thousands.
-These races were the product of the Baird brothers.
-William John Baird and Isaac Baird. who were professional bicycle riders and operated a full service bicycle shop at 422 and 424 King Street.
+Bicycle races were held for the professional and amateur riders alike.
+The professional class had entries from Chicago, Atlanta and Philadelphia.
+The first bicycles appeared on the streets of Charleston in the spring of 1869 so by the time of Gala Week they guite popular and numbered in the thousands.
+These races were the product of the Baird brothers, William John Baird and Isaac Baird, who were professional bicycle riders and operated a full service bicycle shop at 422 and 424 King Street.
 The Baird Brother's Bicycle Park opened on October 26, 1898 and offered the ideal location for racing.
 It was located on the east side of Meeting Street, bordered on the south by Brigade Street and extended to the railroad tracks to the east, crossing current day Morrison Drive.
 There was a large wooden and brick grandstand, measuring 150 feet long and forty feet high, for viewing the races and the park was surrounded by a nine foot high wooden fence.
 Four United States Navy ships were on display in the harbor and they were the Wilmington, the Nashville, the Princeton and the Montgomery.
 At 9:30 PM on Thursday night, October 27, a large patriotic parade was held and it was led by the electric streetcar the "Chicora" that carried members of the executive committee.
 The parade included a special "Rough Riders" reenactment group, dressed in the correct uniforms, and other important historical figures were also portrayed.
 Numerous bands and horse drawn floats were entered including those of the Army and the Navy, whose manned float represented a Navy ship complete with guns and an electric searchlight.
 The News and Courier featured sales ads of many local merchants that offered special Gala Week prices.
 Buell & Roberts, a cash dry goods store, located at 573 and 575 King Street, offered plaid dress goods at four cents, plaid towels at three cents, other towels forty two inches long and sixteen inches wide for five cents and black and white flannel, fifty four inches wide for thirty five cents each.
 Opera glasses were for sale at S. Thomas & Brothers, at 257 King Street and you could buy a headlight for your buggy, which made driving at night a pleasure, at the Brown Crockery Company located on Meeting Street near Hasell Street.